matthewbdwyer/tipc/README.md

 This project uses CMake to manage the build process.
 We follow the cmake build model for the [ANTLR4 Cpp target](https://github.com/antlr/antlr4/tree/master/runtime/Cpp/cmake).
 The `cmake` directory stores ANTLR4 related cmake files.

 `tipc` has a `CMakeLists.txt` file in the `src` directory.
-This file configures the ANTLR4 and Cpp build process, e.g., source files, targets, libaries, etc.  You will need to adjust the path to the jar file that ANTLR4 uses (`antlr-4.8-complete.jar`) which is hardcoded in `CMakeLists.txt`.
+This file configures the ANTLR4 and Cpp build process, e.g., source files, targets, libraries, etc.  You will need to adjust the path to the jar file that ANTLR4 uses (`antlr-4.8-complete.jar`) which is hardcoded in `CMakeLists.txt`.
 Note that if the normal install of `antlr4` doesn't provide you with this file, then you can download it from the [ANTLR4 download site](https://www.antlr.org/download/antlr-4.8-complete.jar) and place it wherever you like, e.g., `$HOME/lib`.

 You need to create a `build` directory within which you will build `tipc`.
 To get started you should create that, empty, build directory if it doesn't exist.
 All of the generated runtime files for ANTLR4 will be built the first time and stored in the build directory; this may take some time.